Information Design with Elicitation and Strategic Coordination: Model

-\paragraph{Gaussian mechanisms.} Throughout this paper, we restrict ourselves to the mechanisms where the conditional distribution is normal, or equivalently, the joint distribution $(a,\theta,\omega)$ is multivariate normal.
-This distribution is characterized by the mean vector $\mu=\E[a,\theta,\omega]\in\R^{2n+1}$ and covariance matrix $\K=\var(a,\theta,\omega)\in\M_{2n+1}(\R)$.
+\paragraph*{Gaussian mechanisms.} Throughout this paper, we restrict ourselves to Gaussian mechanisms.\footnote{In Sections \ref{sec:char} and \ref{sec:opt}, we highlight which of our results hold for arbitrary signal distributions.} In these mechanisms, the information policy induces a joint Gaussian distribution of $(a,\theta,\omega)$.
+This joint distribution is characterized by the mean vector $\mu=\E[a,\theta,\omega]\in\R^{2n+1}$ and the covariance matrix $\K=\var(a,\theta,\omega)\in\M_{2n+1}(\R)$.
 Note that $\mu$ and $\K$ have the following block structure